alexdemchenko100/weather-dashboard/README.md

 * dashboard page with 1-4 charts displaying weather forecast variables (temperature, humidity, etc) in different cities
 * page showing current temperature value in selected city

-The data is fetched from free api https://open-meteo.com/ that provides hourly 7-day forecast.

 A chart can be configured or added via "Chart Settings" view.

 ## Application screenshots